 1.)
 When you’re dealing with brittle nails, there are specific nutrients your body is crying out for.
-For my patients with brittle or breaking fingernails, I recommend Diamond Nutritionals’ Skin, Hair, and Nail Formula.
+For my patients with brittle, weak or breaking fingernails, I recommend Diamond Nutritionals’ Skin, Hair, and Nail Formula.
 It contains a synergistic blend of natural nutrients designed to heal your nails from the inside out.
 You’ll also be nourishing your skin and hair at the same time!
 This popular formula is made in America, as are all of our products.
-It has helped many since I began using it in my practice 10 years ago, and is now shipped throughout the world.
+It has helped many since I began using it in my clinical practice 12 years ago, and is now shipped throughout the world.
 I believe you will find it very effective!

 - MSM – Methylsulfonylmethane or MSM decreases the pressure inside a cell and removes toxins and excess fluids.
 This process results in smoother skin and stronger hair and nails.
 It is also a source of bioavailable sulfur, which has an integral role in regeneration of collagen in skin and hair.